awesome-astra/docs/docs/pages/data/load/dsbulk.md

 - You should [Have an Astra Token](/docs/pages/astra/create-token/)
 - You should [Download your Secure bundle](/docs/pages/astra/download-scb/)

-This article was written for Datastax Bulk Loader version `1.9.1`.
+This article was written for DataStax Bulk Loader version `1.9.1`.

 > Starting with version `1.9`, `dsbulk` can detect and respect server-side rate limiting.
 > This is very useful when working with Astra DB, which by default has some throughput guardrails in place.